haubie/midiex/README.md

 - ALSA (Linux)
 - WinMM (Windows)
-- CoreMIDI (macOS, iOS)
+- CoreMIDI (MacOS, iOS)
 - WinRT (Windows 8+),
 - Jack (Linux, macOS),

-Using WinRT or Jack requires special feature flags being enabled.
+Using WinRT or Jack requires special feature flags enabled.
 See the [midir GitHub](https://github.com/Boddlnagg/midir) and [create docs](https://docs.rs/crate/midir/latest) for more details.

 ## Status
 This library is currently under active development and it’s API is likely to change.
+It's been tested on MacOS only.

 ## API
 At it's most basic level, the core functions of Midiex are for:
 - **listing** or **counting** MIDI ports availble (for example, a keyboard or synth)
-- **creating** or **closting connections** to MIDI ports
+- **creating** or **closing connections** to MIDI ports
-- **sending messages** to connections
-- **receiving messages** from connections
+- **sending** or **receiving messages** to and from connections
 - **creating a virtual output connection** so your Elixir application appears as a MIDI device.

 ## MIDI messages